-- Internationalization, often abbreviated as i18n (i – then 18 letters – n), is the process of making a single code base locale-independent so the application can be easily localized to other locales with no source code changes.
+Internationalization (i18n): Internationalization, often abbreviated as i18n (i – then 18 letters – n), is the process of making a single code base locale-independent so that the application can be easily localized to other locales with no source code changes.
 In essence, it’s about preparing your software to adapt seamlessly to different regions.

-- Localization, often abbreviated as L10n (L– then 10 letters– n), is the translation and application of locale-specific terms and style so that a product is locale-specific – that is, it looks and reads like a product native to the market in which it is being sold.
+Localization (L10n): Localization, often abbreviated as L10n (L– then 10 letters– n), is the translation and application of locale-specific terms and style so that a product is locale-specific – that is, it looks and reads like a product native to the market in which it is being sold.
 L10n takes the internationalized software and tailors it for specific locales, making it resonate with users in different regions.

-- Globalization, sometimes abbreviated as g11n (g– then 11 letters– n), includes both internationalization and localization together and often refers to the entire process of supporting other locales.
+Globalization (g11n): Globalization, sometimes abbreviated as g11n (g– then 11 letters– n), includes both internationalization and localization together and often refers to the entire process of supporting other locales.
 It encompasses the holistic approach of making your software globally accessible.

 A crucial aspect of these processes is understanding locales in computing.
-A locale is a set of parameters that defines the user’s language, region and any special variant preferences that the user wants to see in their user interface.
-Usually a locale identifier consists of at least a language identifier and a region identifier.
-Consider that in both the US and the UK, the typical language is English, but other parameters such as date format, temperature and even some spelling is different.
+A locale is a set of parameters that defines the user’s language, region, and any special variant preferences that the user wants to see in their user interface.
+Usually, a locale identifier consists of at least a language identifier and a region identifier.

 Why Wasn’t It Internationalized in the First Place?

 As mentioned above, going back and internationalizing code requires a business case.
 It takes time and will distract the development team from new features.
-There are times when products are rewritten, which is an excellent window to spend some effort on internationalization.
-In many cases i18n is a good opportunity for outsourcing, bringing in i18n expertise that allows your team to focus elsewhere, while still learning from the experts to ensure that future development will be internationalized.
+Sometimes, when you rewrite products, it’s an excellent opportunity to invest effort in internationalization.
+In many cases, outsourcing i18n can be beneficial, as it brings in expertise, allowing your team to focus on other areas while still learning from experts to ensure future internationalization in development.
 Expert help enables you to implement i18n faster with greater quality and less project risk.

 Although people often think i18n is just about string externalization and the resulting localization, there is much more involved.
-There are locale frameworks that will govern locale behavior, methods/functions/classes that may need to be changed, static files to alter, and even hard coded patterns (e.g. a hard coded font) that may need fixing.
-Issues like date/time, address, phone number, numerical and measurement formats will have to adapt to local preferences.
-You’ll need character support, sorting changes and more.
+There are locale frameworks that will govern locale behaviour, methods/functions/classes that may need to be changed, static files to alter, and even hard-coded patterns (e.g., a hard-coded font) that may need fixing.
+Issues like date/time, address, phone number, and numerical and measurement formats will have to adapt to local preferences.
+You’ll need character support, sorting changes, and more.
 String externalization is like the visible part of an iceberg.
 You see it, but there’s much more below the surface.

-That said, we do hear the argument that English is commonly used and understood in many places.
+However, some argue that English is commonly used and understood in many places.
 Remember, if you travel to major cities in Europe, you’ll find that you can get along with English pretty well.
 But in terms of product preferences, people typically prefer engaging in their own languages.
 As you get out of major cities, you’ll find less English proficiency.
-Even with English (which English?) you still have formatting issues as mentioned, like decimal and comma placement in numbers.
+Even with English (which English?), you still have formatting issues, as mentioned, like decimal and comma placement in numbers.

-Unicode support will need to be a prerequisite if you have plans for markets/languages with complex scripts such as Japanese, Simplified and Traditional Chinese, Korean, Vietnamese, Hebrew, Arabic and Cyrillic based languages (i.e., Russian).
+It’s important to note that Unicode support becomes a prerequisite when your expansion plans involve markets and languages with complex scripts.
+These scripts include Japanese, Simplified and Traditional Chinese, Korean, Vietnamese, Hebrew, Arabic, and Cyrillic-based languages (e.g., Russian).

 I18n Phase 1: Data

 Minimally, accents and diacritics shouldn’t cause character corruption (those square boxes and odd shapes you’ve probably seen).
-Better yet, add unicode support in the database and source code.
-Character corruption shouldn’t be caused via issues in the various components of your product source code.
+Better yet, add Unicode support in the database and source code.
+Character corruption shouldn’t be caused by issues in the various components of your product source code.

 Character corruption example:

-Better if data can be stored and managed in variable formats for information such as date/time, numerical units, addresses, phone numbers and currencies.
+Better if data could be stored and managed in variable formats for information such as date/time, numerical units, addresses, phone numbers, and currencies.

 I18n Phase 1.5: Locale Frameworks